JakubWilczek98/signal-processing-scripts/matlab/README.md

 * convolution of signals using built in matlab fcn and step by step
 * calculing more signal parameters (moc.m wariancja.m odchylenie.m)

+Lab6:
+* vizualization convolution of signals using built in matlab fcn and step by step
+* correlation of two signals